kostyaVyrodov/education/solid/README.md

 1. Check everything that you accept;
 2. Try to accept even extreme arguments.
 If argument is not valid return informative response;
 3. Return only expected value;

+Invariant is property of programs state that always is true.
+> For instance, a binary search tree might have the invariant that for every node, the key of the node's left child is less than the node's own key.
+A correctly written insertion function for this tree will maintain that invariant.